JeffreyRacine/R-Package-np/README.md

 users have to first install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) and the command line tools (in OS X 10.9 or higher, once you have Xcode installed, open a terminal and run xcode-select --install).
+Note also that versions of e.g. Rtools are paired with versions of R so perhaps ensure you have the latest version of R installed prior to commencing this process.

 Note also that if you wish a fast install without the building of vignettes (or if you do not have TeX installed on your system), add